The single most dangerous act that porn has helped popularize is the idea that women like to be choked during sex.

-Is Choking During Sex The Same as a Police Chokehold?
+Why Choking During Sex Is The Same as a Police Chokehold

 There are two types of police chokeholds that have been banned in many of the nation’s largest police forces: one type is called the carotid hold, which limits the flow of blood to the brain.
 The carotid hold is what happens when a partner is choked during sex.
 According to a report about this by some of the nation’s leading neurologists: